timothyahahn-rtn/asset-management/README.md

 The current system requires a very specific workflow due to the way in which asset data is integrated into the system.
 Here are a few key points:

+NOTE:  As per Ticket #9466, when files of the form
+	._* 	or
+	._*.csv
+are included in requests to update this repository,  these "hidden" files are to be ignored.

 h3.
 Bulk Load - Asset Records

 * When loading asset records (*-AssetRecord.csv)